 Arizona State Trust Lands within Study Area Boundary - Sections 22 and 28.
-The Arizona State Land Department has acknowledged that sections 22 and 28 are appropriate for acquisition by the federal government due to the conservation value and a low likelihood for development.
+The government due to the conservation value and a low likelihood for development.
 Because the congressional legislation did not indicate an intent or disposition to direct procurement, that option was not explored as part of this study.
-Furthermore, the location, resource values, and access of these lands led the study group to determine that their inclusion or exclusion would not substantively alter the assessment of the management options, e.g., a low likelihood of significant cultural and natural resources that would support NPS management.
+Furthermore, the location, resource values, and access of these lands led the study group to determine that their inclusion or exclusion would not substantively alter the assessment of the management options.